 Delicious smoky flavor comes at the expense of maintaining your electric smoker well.
-That’s because an electric smoker is prone to accumulate burned grease or rust, especially when you use it too often.
+That’s because electric smokers are prone to accumulate burned grease or rust, especially when you use them too often.

 If you’re wondering how to clean an electric smoker, you’ve come to the right place.

-Here are the comprehensive methods on how to clean your electric smoker.
+Here are the comprehensive methods on how to clean electric smokers.
 Let’s dive right into them:

 Table of Contents

-- 1 How to Clean an Electric Smoker in 3 easy steps:
+- 1 Clean an Electric Smoker in 3 easy steps:

-- 2 How to Clean an Electric Smoker that has caught Mold?
+- 2 Need to Clean an Electric Smoker that has caught Mold?

 - 3 Cleaning Maggots in the electric smoker